AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries.md

 * cannot be overwritten:
   * with an OSGi configuration
 * can be overwritten:
-  * in a HTTP Header request
+  * in a HTTP Header request: for example, using a curl request that includes suitable settings for cache-control and/or surrogate-control (see examples under Managing Cache at the Persisted Query Level)
   * if you specify values in the **Headers** dialog of the [GraphiQL IDE](#http-cache-headers-graphiql-ide)

 ### Publish instances {#publish-instances}

-For author instances the default values are:
+For publish instances the default values are:

 * `max-age`  : 60
-* `s-maxage` : 7200
+* `s-maxage` : 60
 * `stale-while-revalidate` : 86400
 * `stale-if-error` : 86400